Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Results

-There are multiple methods in which to display and analyse the resolved star formation histories (SFH), and we focus here on two of the most pertinent.
-In Fig.~\ref{fig:F0083_masked_regions_view_inset}, we decompose the exterior of F0083 (\textit{i.e.} the area outside the central disc) into its constituent parts, based on a visual inspection of the colour image shown in Fig.~\ref{fig:F0083_full_colour_image}, forming six regions.
+There are multiple methods in which to display and analyse the resolved SFHs, and we focus here on two of the most pertinent.
+In Fig.~\ref{fig:F0083_masked_regions_view_inset}, we decompose the exterior of F0083 (i.e. the area outside the central disc) into its constituent parts, based on a visual inspection of the colour image shown in Fig.~\ref{fig:F0083_full_colour_image}, forming six regions.
 We distinguish between the two spiral arms (regions A and B), the putative tidal feature, and the blue knots and filaments comprising the tail.
-The tidal feature is further separated into an inner and outer component (regions C and D), following the discontinuity in the colour image, and the tail divided into Eastern and Western regions (E and F), allowing for the possibility of different SFHs in the vicinity of the tidal feature.
+The tidal feature is further separated into an inner and outer component (regions C and D), following the discontinuity in the colour image, and the tail divided into eastern and western regions (E and F), allowing for the possibility of different SFHs in the vicinity of the tidal feature.
 We then calculate the integrated properties of these regions, by combining the results from all Voronoi bins within the contour, with the results displayed in Table~\ref{tab:F0083_properties}, and the SFHs in Fig.~\ref{fig:F0083_masked_regions_view_inset}.
-We also calculate several additional quantities, used in previous studies (\textit{e.g.} \citealt{werle_post-starburst_2022}) to compare the age and formation history of different stellar populations.
+We also calculate several additional quantities, used in previous studies (e.g. \citealt{werle_post-starburst_2022}) to compare the age and formation history of different stellar populations.
 These include \mufrac, the fraction of the stellar mass which formed within the last 1.5\,Gyr, \agemw, the mass-weighted age, and \sfrratio, the ratio of the \sfr\ over the last 20\,Myr to the last 100\,Myr, all of which are tabulated in Table~\ref{tab:F0083_properties}.
+We estimate \sfrratio\ to be accurate to $\approx20\%$ with the assumed priors and filter coverage available (see Appendix~\ref{app:sensitivity_sed_fitting} for further details), and comparisons of the different regions should be considered with this in mind.